 The novel has sold tens of millions of copies and become culturally ubiquitous, infiltrating the minds of countless people who have never even got around to reading it.
 Its phrases and concepts have become fixtures of political discourse, still impactful after decades of use: Big Brother, the thought police, Room 101, the two minutes’ hate, doublethink, memory hole, telescreen, 2+2=5 and the Ministry of Truth and Newspeak.
 Inspiring everything from Apple Mackintosh advertising to David Bowie’s album Diamond Dogs to artist Shepard Fairey’s lyrically paranoid OBEY posters.
 It is a novel so woven into the cultural fabric that comments made by Donald Trump’s press secretary, “alternative facts”, during his 2017 Presidential inauguration caused sales of the novel to rocket by a staggering 9,500%.

 Perhaps most remarkably, the book adjusts to the changing concerns of the age.
 During the cold war, it was a book about totalitarianism.
 In the 1980s, it warned against the dangers of technology.
 In contemporary times it is most of all a defence of truth.
-Regardless of the ideological descents of the 20th Century, 1984 will always be an essential for its portrayal of one person’s struggle to cling on to what they consider to be real and valuable.
-Modern readers often make the mistake of judging the book on its accuracy, listing what things it got right and what it did not; consumerism not perpetual war would be the main driver of the global economy; the USSR is now consigned to the history books, but for all it got wrong, it should be remembered that Orwell never intended the novel to be a prediction of the future but as a warning to the present.
+Modern readers often make the mistake of judging the book on its accuracy, listing what things it got right and what it did not; consumerism not perpetual war would be the main driver of the global economy, but for all it got wrong, it should be remembered that Orwell never intended the novel to be a prediction of the future but as a warning to the present.

 In the novel, the ruling Ingsoc Party uses the media to gain control over all information, so that reality became whatever the party says it is: “History has stopped.
 Nothing exists except an endless present in which the Party is always right.”
 Today, the problem is not excessive authority but its disappearance, as too much information from too many sources results in division and fragmentation, leaving ordinary people to work out the facts for themselves and at the “mercy”, according to writer George Packer, “of their own prejudices and delusions”.
 Take the phrase used by Trump in a speech to veterans in 2018: “What you’re seeing and what you’re reading is not what’s happening” – an Orwellian statement that drains the media institution of any objective authority.